-Sigma's business is closely tied to population growth, general economic environment, as well as region-specific conditions where it operates.
+Sigma's business is closely tied to population growth, general economic environment, as well as region-specific conditions where the Company operates.
 Also, a significant portion of costs and net sales are either denominated in or linked to the value of the U.S. Dollar and the Euro.
-Therefore, sudden moves in exchange rates could impact margins, which are commonly mitigated through revenue management initiatives.
-Raw materials costs may fluctuate due to changes in the price of commodities, such as corn, wheat and other grains, fuel, and transportation, all of which may be affected by market dynamics, and consumer trends.
+Therefore, sudden moves in exchange rates could impact margins.
+Also, Raw materials costs may fluctuate due to changes in the price of commodities, such as corn, wheat and other grains, fuel, and transportation, all of which may be affected by market dynamics, and consumer trends.
+These are all commonly mitigated through revenue management initiatives.